Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 Both battery holder and switch have their dedicated screwed connector on the PCB: [![PCBv4-PCBA.pdf](img/connect_switch_bat.png)](https://github.com/CongducPham/PRIMA-Intel-IrriS/blob/main/Tutorials//Intel-Irris-IOT-platform-PCBv4-PCBA.pdf)

 ## 5. Connect the sensors' wires to the PCB;
-Pass the wire through the cable gland and screw them to their dedicated slot on the PCB:
+Pass the wire through the cable gland and screw or plug them to their dedicated slot on the PCB:
 ![Plug the Sensors](img/plug_sensors.png)
+NB: connecting a watermark and a capacitive on the same device is out of the scope of Intel-IrriS; use two devices for this case.

 For the watermarks, it is recommended to add a domino connector in order to be able to change the sensor without openning the case and unscrewing the cables inside.
 ![Watermarks wiring](img/wire_watermarks.png)